nradulovic/neon-v2/README.md

 ## 6. Documentation
 The documentations consists of multiple ``.md`` files (plain text) and Doxygen related files.
 The doxygen tools is used to generate API reference in HTML and PDF documents.
-Please, refer to [documentation/documentation.md] for build instructions.
+Please, refer to [documentation/documentation.md] for instructions how to build additional documentation files.

 ---
 ## 7. Support